concur/developer.concur.com/direct-connects/ground-transportation/post-reservation-sell.markdown

 ####DiscountCode
 The discount code information.
 This parent element contains the following child elements:

 * Corporate ID: The user's corporate ID.
-* VendorCode	The user's vendor code.
+* VendorCode: The user's vendor code.
-* DiscountNumber	The user's discount numb
+* DiscountNumber: The user's discount number.

 ####RateInfo
 The booked rate.
 This parent element contains the following child elements: